palaciosjose/Sistema-de-codigos-ultimo/README.md

 ## Telegram Bot (Experimental)

 A new Telegram bot is being integrated to replicate the web search features.
 The initial skeleton lives under `telegram_bot/` and requires Composer dependencies.
 To install them run:

 ```bash
 composer install
 ```

 Configure your bot token in `telegram_bot/config/bot_config.php` and set up the webhook to point to `telegram_bot/webhook.php`.
-From version 5.0.1 these valores pueden modificarse desde la pesta0Š9a **Bot Telegram** del panel de administraci¨®n.
+From version 5.0.1 these values can be modified from the **Bot Telegram** tab in the admin panel.

-Once configured, you can query codes via /codigo <id> or search with /buscar <palabras>.
+Once configured, you can query codes via `/codigo <id>` or search with `/buscar <palabras>`.
 The bot uses the same database as the website, so results are consistent across both platforms.